OpenGVLab/LLaMA-Adapter/llama_adapter_v2_multimodal7b/README.md

 # LLaMA-Adapter-V2 Multi-modal

 ## News
+* [Oct 11, 2023] Release LLaMA-Adapter V2.1 and evaluation on MME.
 * [July 5, 2023] Release pre-traininig and fine-tuning codes.
 * [May 26, 2023] Initial release.